Hi, I’m Elsebeth Birman.

 I graduated with my Master's degree in Occupational Therapy.
 During graduate school, I was captivated by life transitions, particularly athletic transitions.
 My graduate thesis explored the significant challenges that athletes encounter as they transition into and out of their respective sports.
 This research has profoundly influenced my perspective and interactions with student-athletes.

 In 2019, I used my research from graduate school to pilot a curriculum with the female basketball student-athletes.
 This curriculum focused on self-identity, aiming to help them understand what it means to them and how it manifests in their daily lives.
-As a coach and mentor, my ultimate goal has always been to instill confidence in the young athletes I work with, empowering them to recognize their own unique skills and abilities.
+As a coach and mentor, my ultimate goal has always been to instill confidence in the athletes I work with, empowering them to recognize their own unique skills and abilities.
 I strive to inspire them to positively impact their respective communities.

 From 2019 to 2020, I collaborated as a co-creator on the SLICES (Should Learn In Current Education Systems) curriculum and workshops.
 The SLICES program was dedicated to three main areas: finance, health, and fulfillment.